This example builds a machine learning model to classify size measurements for adult foraging penguins near Palmer Station, Antarctica.

 The predicted variable can have three values corresponding to a penguin species: Adelie, Gentoo, and Chinstrap.
 Therefore, this is a multiple classification project.

-To model the probability of each sample belonging to a penguin species is the goal of this example.
+The goal of this example is to model the probability of each sample belonging to a penguin species.

 2. Data set